 The application identification algorithm can accurately identify nearly 600 different applications.

 Packet filtering, replication and de-duplication

 As packets are recorded from the network they are indexed in real-time.
-The index is stored locally on every EndaceProbe (in addition to the captured packets) and includes a wide range of essential metadata including application type, IP addressing, MAC address, time stamp, etc. that enables engineers to quickly isolate packets of interest from anywhere across the network.
+The index is stored locally on every EndaceProbe and includes a wide range of essential metadata including application type, IP addressing, MAC address, time stamp, etc. that enables engineers to quickly isolate packets of interest from anywhere across the network.

-The packet index is the power behind EndaceVision, the powerful network visualization, packet search and retrieval application bundled with every EndaceProbe.
+The packet index is the power behind EndaceVision, the powerful, browser-based investigation application bundled with every EndaceProbe.

 Every element of an Endace Monitoring and Recording Fabric shares a common management interface that enables the health, status and performance of every system to be monitored from a central point.
 Central management enables all Endace Systems (EndaceProbes, EndaceFlow™ NetFlow Generators and EndaceAccess™ Network Visibility Head-Ends) to reside comfortably in a lights-out, data center environment.

-At the heart of a monitoring and recording fabric is an EndaceCMS™ Central Management Server which provides the central management capability.
+At the heart of a monitoring and recording fabric is the EndaceCMS™ Central Management Server which provides the central management capability.